manageandmore/my_mm/util_scripts/README.md

 2. Run creditEntriesToNotion.py

 **creditEntriesToNotion.py**
-Tranfers all credit entries from all sheets into a notion database entry, where each entry represents a one credit entry.
+Transfers all credit entries from all sheets into a notion database entry, where each entry represents a one credit entry.

 **scholarsToNotion.py**
-Tranfers all scholars found based on entries from the credit google sheets into a scholar entry on the notion scholars database.
+Transfers all scholars found based on entries from the credit google sheets into a scholar entry on the notion scholars database.
 (Email is auto-generated based on first and last name)